Apply for BAföG to study

 - are or were pregnant,

-- have raised a child up to the age of 14,
+- have been raising a child up to the age of 14,

-- are or were active in statutory or constitutional committees and bodies of the university, student self-government, student services, or the federal states, or
+- are or were active in committees and bodies of the university, student self-government, student services, or the federal states as provided for by law or by bylaws, or

-- have cared for close relatives classified as at least care level 3 in a domestic environment.
+- have provided home care for close relatives classified as at least care level 3.

-An extension for the reasons mentioned above is possible before or after a flexibility semester.
-If you have already received an extension due to failing the final exam, you cannot receive a flexibility semester afterwards.
+An extension based on the reasons listed above is possible either before or after a flexibility semester.
+If you have previously received an extension due to failing your final exam, you are no longer eligible for a flexibility semester afterward.

-Note: If you are entitled to an extension due to a disability, pregnancy, or the care and upbringing of a child up to the age of 14, you will receive a full grant without a loan component during the extension period deemed appropriate in this respect.
-It may therefore be advisable to make use of this extension option first instead of or before taking a flexibility semester.
+Note: If you are eligible for an extension due to a disability, pregnancy, or the care and upbringing of a child up to 14 years of age, you will receive full grant funding without a loan component during the extension period deemed appropriate in this regard.
+Therefore, it may make sense to first take advantage of this extension option instead of or before taking a flexibility semester.
 If necessary, seek advice from your BAföG office.

-If you give up one course of study and start another (″change of course″), your new course can only be funded if
+If you discontinue one program of study and begin another (“change of program”), your new program of study is eligible for funding only if

-- the change takes place no later than the 3rd semester, or
+- the change took place no later than the 3rd academic semester, or

-- the change took place in the 4th semester and there is an important reason for the change, or
+- the change took place during the fourth academic semester and there is a compelling reason for the change, or

 -